danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

     4. color for color values.
 It can take in Red Green, Blue (RGB) or Hue, Saturation and Brightness (HSB) values.
 For example: `let moving_size = color(255,255,0);` (see more from the [p5.js color reference](https://p5js.org/reference/#/p5/color)[^color]
 3. **(Re)Use:** How and when do you want to retrieve the stored data?
 If the variable will change over time, you may want to reuse it many times.

 For this example, two variables: 'moving_size' is more stable than 'static_size' because the later one will change according to mouse press.
-(If you foresee the values won't change, you may also consider to use `const`, where a value remains unchanged for the entire program).
+(If you foresee the values won't change, you may also consider to use `const` [constant], where a value remains unchanged for the entire program).

 There are two more variables in the example: `mouseX` and `mouseY`.
 These are changing variables and are subject to the mouse movement to trace the coresponding x and y coordinates.
 If you want to know the mouseX and mouseY exact coordinate position, you may also use `print()` or `console.log` to display the two values in the console area.
 (How to write a line of code to display or print the mouseX value on the web console?)